 Introducing Imagine EdgeEX

-Our brand-new Imagine EdgeEX courses for grades 9-12 provide an engaging and accessible learning experience for all students, empower teachers through actionable data and easy-to-use tools, and provide districts with more visibility and flexibility to customize.
+Imagine EdgeEX courses for grades 9-12 provide an engaging and accessible learning experience for all students, empower teachers through actionable data and easy-to-use tools, and provide districts with more visibility and flexibility to customize the learning experience.
 Courses in the catalog marked with the "EX" icon are available in the Imagine EdgeEX experience.
+Courses in the catalog marked "EX ONLY" are only available in EdgeEX (and are not available in the heritage Imagine Edgenuity product).

 What is Imagine EdgeEX?

 For students - built to engage Students get a modern look and feel, plus new motivational elements that enhance their experience and boost learning outcomes.
-Imagine EdgeEX puts students in control, with the ability to manage and track their own progress. - Answer Explanations: step-by-step explanations for math assignments and assessments - Show Me Videos: just-in-time reteaching and intervention - Fillable Guided Notes: scaffolded note-taking tools to support all learners For teachers - time better spent A streamlined teacher experience means teachers spend less time navigating and managing courses and more time supporting the needs of students. - Educator Launchpad: manage alerts and prioritize valuable time - Gradebook: review and score student work with fewer clicks and a data-rich interface - Dynamic Resources: syllabi, scope & sequence documents, and guided notes automatically adjust to customizations
+Imagine EdgeEX puts students in control, with the ability to manage and track their own progress. - Answer Explanations: step-by-step explanations for math assignments and assessments - Show Me Videos: just-in-time reteaching and intervention - Fillable Guided Notes: scaffolded note-taking tools to support all learners For teachers - time better spent A streamlined teacher experience means teachers spend less time navigating and managing courses and more time supporting the needs of students. - Educator Launchpad: manage alerts and prioritize valuable time - Gradebook: review and score student work more efficiently with a data-rich interface and AI-suggested feedback - Dynamic Resources: syllabi, scope & sequence documents, guided notes, and standards alignments automatically adjust to customizations

-For administrators - better visibility and flexibility Imagine EdgeEX courses provide administrators with powerful, in-flight customization capabilities and easy-to-use course management tools to meet the unique needs of their educational communities. - Course Options: over a dozen new options to tailor the student experience - Course Catalog: interactive, state-specific course preview and self-provisioning - Course and Section Hubs: all course-related actions and information in one place To see what courses and features are available now in Imagine EdgeEX, visit imaginelearning.click/EdgeEX-Courses.
+For administrators - better visibility and flexibility Imagine EdgeEX courses provide administrators with powerful, in-flight customization capabilities and easy-to-use course management tools to meet the unique needs of their educational communities. - Course Options: over a dozen new options to tailor the student experience - Course Catalog: interactive, state-specific course preview and self-provisioning - Course and Section Hubs: all course-related actions and information in one place To see the features available now in Imagine EdgeEX, visit imaginelearning.click/EdgeEX-Courses.